 Activate your ANU email to receive important information

 Now that you are an ANU student, you will receive important information about your enrolment, Orientation Week, courses and many more through your ANU email.
 Log in to your ANU email and set up a mail forward function to your personal email so that you never miss an important email from the University.
 Refer to the Log in and access your ANU email for the first time for more information.

-ANU1001 is an online module containing important information about academic colleges, student associations, academic support, enrolment and your rights and responsibilities on campus.
+- ANU1001 – This module contains important information about academic colleges, student associations, academic support, enrolment and your rights and responsibilities on campus.